 For example, in May 2016, the European Chemicals Agency ("ECHA") accepted a proposal from France's competent authority under REACH to change the classification of TiO2.
 ECHA's Committee for Risk Action ("RAC") provided the opinion that the evidence meets the criteria under the EU's Classification, Labeling and Packaging ("CLP") Regulation to classify TiO2 as a Category 2 Carcinogen (suspected human carcinogen) by inhalation.
 To implement this opinion, the EU Commission ("EC") presented a draft of the full 14th Adaptation to Technical Progress ("ATP"), including a proposed classification (with notes) for the powder form of TiO2 as a Category 2 Carcinogen by inhalation, as a delegated act for scrutiny by EU Council and Parliament.
-The scrutiny period ended in February 2020, with publication to follow shortly thereafter.
-Publication will then be followed by an 18-month implementation period before the act comes into enforcement.
-Upon publication of the act and our subsequent review of the additional regulatory measures enacted, we may be subject to increased requirements for TiO2 product labeling, importing operations, and certain downstream use applications associated with TiO2.
+The scrutiny period ended in February 2020, with publication to the Official Journal on February 18, 2020.
+The publication initiated an implementation period, and the act will come into enforcement on October 1, 2021.
+The impacts of the additional regulatory measures will include increased requirements for TiO2 product labeling and importing operations.
 This could increase our costs associated with our TiO2 manufacturing and handling processes.

 In June 2019, the Member States Committee of ECHA also voted to list HFPO Dimer Acid as a Substance of Very High Concern.
 The vote was based on Article 57(f) - equivalent level of concern having probable serious effects to the environment.
 This identification does not impose immediate regulatory restriction or obligations, but may lead to a future authorization or restriction of the substance, which could have an adverse effect on our results of operations, financial condition, and cash flows.
-In September 2019, Chemours filed an application with the EU Court of Justice for the annulment of the decision of ECHA to list HFPO Dimer Acid as a Substance of Very High Concern.
+In September 2019, we filed an application with the EU Court of Justice for the annulment of the decision of ECHA to list HFPO Dimer Acid as a Substance of Very High Concern.